tomscholz/web/src/pages/blog/dockertest-gaen-google-apple-exposure-notification-covid-19.md

 Goverments worldwide use it to provide their citizens with a means of tracing infections or rather notifiying them of exposure to the virus.
 Since most people either have an Apple or Android device this approach covers a broad chunk of the population.

-Now what does this have to do with [Dockertest](https://github.com/ory/Dockertest)?
+Now what does this have to do with [Dockertest](https://github.com/ORY/Dockertest)?

-Google's [open source reference implementation](https://github.com/google/exposure-notifications-server) of an notification server uses [Dockertest](https://github.com/ory/Dockertest) for [database testing](https://github.com/google/exposure-notifications-server/blob/c35c97708dec0a8a3e2ac54f89f9033be5da22a6/internal/database/database_util.go).
+Google's [open source reference implementation](https://github.com/google/exposure-notifications-server) of an notification server uses [Dockertest](https://github.com/ORY/Dockertest) for [database testing](https://github.com/google/exposure-notifications-server/blob/c35c97708dec0a8a3e2ac54f89f9033be5da22a6/internal/database/database_util.go).
-It is amazing to see a tool that was written to ease the development process at Ory is used by big tech organisations in the most impactful health operation in modern times.
-It shows what a reliable and essential tool [Dockertest](https://github.com/ory/Dockertest) has become over the years.
+It is amazing to see a tool that was written to ease the development process at ORY is used by big tech organisations in the most impactful health operation in modern times.
+It shows what a reliable and essential tool [Dockertest](https://github.com/ORY/Dockertest) has become over the years.

 Here you can see the full code of the implementation:
 ```go